-If you’re shipping a physical product to your customers, a custom packaging makes a great packaging.
+If you’re shipping a physical product to your customers, a custom packaging makes great packaging.
 It draws attention to your product and if done correctly, can improve customer experience and even drive sales.
 With that said, here are some tips in designing your custom packaging:

 Know The Types

 While many people typically think about a “box” when they hear “subscription boxes,” there are actually a lot of types of custom packaging.
 Some of them come in: Bubble mailers, mailer boxes, custom mailer envelopes, rigid envelopes, and the most popular type, the box.
 Though the packaging you’ll use really depends on you and the product you’re selling.
-You can also use more than one type of packaging, a bubble mailer perhaps for small items and box for bigger or a few items.
+You can also use more than one type of packaging, a bubble mailer perhaps for small items and boxes for bigger or a few items.

 Assess Your Budget

 To tell you the truth, custom packaging is not cheap.
 It costs money.
 So, before you make any decision; look at your budget.
 Can you really afford the manufacturing cost of your custom packaging?
-On the other hand, if you don’t have sufficient budget for the mass production of your packaging, you can always start small.
+On the other hand, if you don’t have a sufficient budget for the mass production of your packaging, you can always start small.
 Or, you can also DIY your packaging, you just really have to exert some effort and let your creativity run wild.